This is the podcast episode for the most recent monthly report for Niche Site Project 4.

 One of the silver linings here even though I publish less content and I have less organic visitor from Google this month was my social sessions were up from Pinterest.
 In September I had only one total visitor from social media website.
 In October that was 144, so that’s where the growth took place was in social media and definitely from Pinterest.
 I put a lot of effort into Pinterest.
 I got my account set-up.
 I got a Canva template all set-up so it’s really easy to create pins.
 What I’m doing is each for blog post, I’m creating two different sized pins—a longer one and a shorter one, they’re sizes that Pinterest likes.
 You can look more into that.
 Each article that’s written, I create two pins and I publish those on Pinterest.

 Beyond that, I’m not doing a whole lot.
-Doing some re-pinning and some scheduling on Tailwind.
+Doing some re-pinning and some scheduling on Tailwind (see my Tailwind review).
 I can maybe talk about that more in the future if Pinterest continues to grow.
 But right now, it’s great to see that yes, some of my pins are gaining a little bit of traction.
 We’re only talking about three or four visitors a day here on average, that is probably growing a little bit, it’s still very, very small, but it’s a trickle of traffic now that I’m seeing and it’s a great sign.

 What I do like about Pinterest beyond just the visitors is that I see as a secondary link building opportunity.
 The links coming directly from Pinterest I don’t think are going to provide a whole lot of value there, they’re no follow links.
 I’m not expecting that to help me get a big boost in Google or anything.
 But people do view my content on Pinterest and these other website owners, they may then decide to either publish one of my pins on their website or for whatever reason, link from their website directly to my website.
 I think it’s a way for people to find my website that could potentially link to my website.
 I like that aspect of it as well.